propublica/stateface/README.md

 ## How to Use

-We use FontSquirrel's technique to serve StateFace in a reliably cross-platform way.
-Here's how:
+The easiest way to us StateFace on the web is to use FontSquirrel's technique to serve StateFace in a reliably cross-platform way:

 1. In the `font/webfont` directory in the repo, find the following files and upload them to your webserver.